mickaelsilva/chewBBACA_deprecated/README.md

 ----------
 ## FAQ

-### Q: Which is the fast way to run?
+### Q: Which is the fastest way to run?
-A: Check step 1.1
+A: Check step 1

 ### Q: Step 2 is taking hours, will it ever end?
 A: Depending on the variability of the strains used to create the schema and the number